top of page

 Research: Welcome

-Jeannette has also had an article published in the March 2024 edition of Therapy Today, the professional journal for BACP, entitled "It's time we improved post-domestic abuse support", which is available to download.
+Jeannette has recently had an article published in the March 2024 edition of Therapy Today, the professional journal for BACP, which highlights some of the issues with finding appropriate counselling for domestic abuse in the UK today.
+Entitled "It's time we improved post-domestic abuse support", it is available to download.

 People with lots of books